 A hypothetical 5 km overland is used to demonstrate the rolling resistance and belt strength selection difference between the CEMA Standard design method and the alternative viscoelastic theory.
-The differences are measured in CAPEX and OPEX costs.
+The differences are measured in CAPEX (capital expense) and OPEX (operating expense) costs.